MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-apps-apis.md

 ### Prerequisite

-You must configure Your app manifest with [RSC permissions](../graph-api/rsc/resource-specific-consent.md#resource-specific-permissions-for-a-chat) under the `webApplicationInfo` property to send targeted in-meeting notifications to specific participants in a meeting.
+You must configure your app manifest with [RSC permissions](../graph-api/rsc/resource-specific-consent.md#resource-specific-permissions-for-a-chat) under the `webApplicationInfo` property to send targeted in-meeting notifications to specific participants in a meeting.
 Use the following examples to configure your manifest:

 <br>